giodra96/giodra96/README.md

 👀 I'm a Data Scientist

+✈️ Take a look to what I'm doing in my free time: JourMe Project https://jourme.app/

 ✍️ I've been writing about my professional journey on giorgiodramis.com since December 2024

 📫 How to get in touch: